stivenlopezg/forecasting/examples/retail_turnover/README.md

 ## Summary

-The Rmarkdown notebooks in this directory are as follows.
+The R Notebooks in this directory are as follows.
 Each notebook also has a corresponding HTML file, which is the rendered output from running the code.
 This is best viewed on our [https://microsoft.github.io/forecasting/](https://microsoft.github.io/forecasting/) GitHub Page.

 - [`01_explore.Rmd`](01_explore.Rmd) [`(.html)`](01_explore.nb.html) introduces the `aus_retail` dataset and performs some exploratory analysis, generating graphs and tables.
 - [`02_model.Rmd`](02_model.Rmd) [`(.html)`](02_model.nb.html) fits a range of simple time series models to the data and discusses the results.